Abhiram4572/BharatSceneTextDataset/README.md

-# Bhasha Scene Text Dataset
+# Bharat Scene Text Dataset

 [comment]: <> (Add a table with 13 languages and links to its files)